gthohensee/TDTR_vH3_pub/README.md

 This is the next version of my MATLAB scripts for TDTR data analysis, after vH2.
 The TDTR_vH2_pub repository is still up on GitHub, so feel free to check that one out for past README's and documentation.
 For vH3, the introduction is handled with the TDTR_vH3 slides PDF file I've posted in this repository.
 Please look at those, and then at the process and analyze MATLAB scripts, to get started with my system.

+NOTE: you will have to update file paths in these scripts for your own computer.
+And in some instances, you may get an error message saying that some script ending in "_vH2" was not found.
+That would be because I missed updating a script call when renaming everything to vH3.
+Just edit the offending line of MATLAB code to call the corresponding "_vH3" script and you'll be fine.

 What's new in vH3 from vH2?
 Mainly:

 * Moved around the inputs to the writeLCTE database function, since some were obsolete or irritatingly placed.